 Cooperation in research and education

-Today UiO cooperates with most of China's leading universities, including:
+Today UiO cooperates with most of China's leading universities and research institutions, including:

 - Peking University